gloriouscoders/coolsignup/docs/source/users.rst

     {"success": "false", "error": "Wrong identifiers"}

 The `"authToken"` value is a string that was cryptographically signed using the private key in your ``coolsignup.conf``.
 This string can be used to identify your user when using the rest of the *coolsignup* api.
-Typically, in a web app, you would store that sessionToken string in a cookie in the client's browser.
+Typically, in a web app, you would store that authToken string in a cookie in the client's browser.
 In a phone app, you would store it in the local storage.

-On login, you might want to retrieve some fields about your user, for example a screen name, or a favorite color, or any other data stored about this user in MongoDB.
-In a web app, maybe you could then store that data in a secure cookie on the client side if you want.
+On login, you might want to retrieve the _id of your user.
+This is a string that uniquely identifies your user.
+You might also want to retrieve some fields about your user, for example a screen name, or a favorite color.

 To retrieve user fields on login, add a ``"fields"`` list of fields to your request.
 For example:

 .. code:: sh